lynnlangit/gcp-for-bioinformatics/1_Files_&_Data/SQL-lessons/0_concepts.md

 # SQL Concepts

-### Why do this
+### What is this & why do this
+- SQL concepts - keywords and query syntax
 - Learn SQL concepts so that you can use the Google Cloud BigQuery service

-### What is this
- - SQL concepts - keywords and query syntax

-### Key considerations
 - SQL is used widely for querying data stored in relational tables

 ### How to do this
+1. **READ** this page to review SQL concepts
+2. **DO** the SQL Lessons (write queries as practice)

+The process to prepare to query data using Google Cloud Big Query is as follows:
  - Get data (can be in files)
     - Format and clean data
     - Convert file-based data to tabular style